Our Products and their Origins

 Fordite is cured excess car paint which accumulates during the car painting process.
 This is cut and polished to create unique up-cycled cabochons.
 It was given its name as the original product came from Ford's factories in Detroit, most of today's Fordite is not made up of Ford paint.
 However, it is only Fordite if it is created from cured automotive paint.

-The majority of our Fordite is sourced from SUV and truck production plants in Ohio and Michigan, USA.
+The majority of our Fordite is sourced from modern SUV and truck production plants in Ohio and Michigan, USA from 2017 onwards.

 If you require information about a specific item, please don't hesitate to ask.